 So what is an investor to do?

 Do you want some help making better investment decisions?
 Do you have investment questions?
-Why not considering consulting with Neal Frankle for an hour?
+Why not considering connect with me.?

 1. Be clear on your financial situation and time horizon.

 Create a portfolio allocation based on your real time horizon.
 Say you are 57 years old and you want your money to last until you reach 85 years of age.
 What is your time horizon?
 It’s 28 years.
 Even if you get clobbered with a terrible market, it may not mean that much in your overall plan.
 Don’t make the mistake of changing your time horizon when things get difficult and uncomfortable.
 That usually works out to be a very costly mistake.
 Acknowledge worst-case scenarios and be willing to accept them or use an investment strategy with less risk.

 2. Use the right asset allocation to reduce risk.

 It’s very dangerous to take on more risk when things are good and suddenly become very conservative when things are bad.
 Select a portfolio allocation that will pass the “sleep at night” test in tough situations.
 This will allow you to stay invested longer.

 3. Understand that things may not work out as you planned.